 Happily Ever After

 It is not enough to care for the physical well-being of a pet.
 You are also responsible for their emotional well-being.
 It is unfair to take a dog bred for cold weather, and force them to live in a hot weather climate.
 A dog that thrives on running and playing for long stretches should not be kept in a small apartment where there are few opportunities to get out and run free.
+If you are worried about your baby running away check out electronic dog fence reviews.

 No one sets out to be a bad pet owner, let alone, an abusive one.
 But many fail to consider the long-term health care of the animal.
 And they almost never consider what they would do if they were no longer able to take care of the dog.